ramnauth/ramnauth.github.io/_posts/CS 102 2018/2018-11-07-class-sprint-9.md

 ---
 For this pair-programming project, you will write a C++ program to simulate database CRUD functionality (i.e., creating, reading, updating, and deleting records).
 As proposed by Derron T., the topic is a database for all kinds of *food*.

+**Note**: repl.it doesn't allow initializer lists.
+A great alternative is [Coding Ground](https://www.tutorialspoint.com/codingground.htm) which does allow for more C++ functionality.

 ## Requirements
 1. Use a `struct` to define a `Food`.
 Have at least 3 attributes/members.
 2. Show and allow the user to select from the following menu: